ericoporto/ags-manual-wiki/Camera.md

     int Camera.X;

 Gets/sets the X position of this camera in the room.
-If you assign new value that will disable automatic tracking.
+Setting a value will also disable auto-tracking.

 *See Also:* [Camera.SetAt](Camera#camerasetat), [Camera.SetSize](Camera#camerasetsize), [Camera.AutoTracking](Camera#cameraautotracking), [Camera.Y](Camera#cameray), [Camera.Width](Camera#camerawidth), [Camera.Height](Camera#cameraheight)